wkazmierczak/wkazmierczak/README.md

 ### Hi there 👋

-### About me:
+### About me
-- 🌱I'm studying Computer Science at the Faculty of Computer Science at the AGH University of Science and Technology in Cracow (second year).
+- I'm studying Computer Science at the Faculty of Computer Science at the AGH University of Science and Technology in Cracow (fourth year).
-- ⚡I like programming, dealing with complex problems and having fun while learning and working.
-- ⏳In my free time I like to swim🏊, juggle :baseball::baseball::baseball:, ride a bike🚴🏼, discuss with my friends🗣️, but also watch movies🎥 and listen to music🎶.

 Here is the link to my account on LeetCode: https://leetcode.com/wkazmierczak/